Lin Lin, Tongji University, China

 Lin Lin is an Associate Professor in the College of Electronics and Information Engineering at Tongji University in Shanghai, China.
 He received his B.Eng. and M.Eng. degree in Electrical Engineering from Tianjin University, China in 2004 and 2007, respectively.
 He received his Ph.D. degree from Nanyang Technological University (NTU), Singapore in 2012.
 Lin is an EU Marie Curie Fellow.
 Lin’s research interests includes molecular communication, Internet of Nanothings (IoNTs), Body Sensor Networks (BSNs), etc. He received several research grants from NSF China and Shanghai government on the topic of molecular communication and IoNTs.
 He hosted the 1st China-Germany Molecular Communication Workshop in 2019.
 He served as the TPC co-chair for BICT 2020.

 Adam Noel is an Associate Professor in the School of Engineering (Systems and Information Stream) at the University of Warwick in Coventry, UK, which he joined in 2018.
 He received the B.Eng. degree in Electrical Engineering in 2009 from Memorial University in St. John’s, NL, Canada.
 He received the M.A.Sc. degree in Electrical Engineering in 2011 and the Ph.D. degree in Electrical and Computer Engineering in 2015, both from the University of British Columbia in Vancouver, BC, Canada.
 In 2013, he was a Visiting Scientist at the Institute for Digital Communication at Friedrich-Alexander-University in Erlangen, Germany.
 He was also a Postdoctoral Fellow at the University of Ottawa (2016-2018).
-Adam is an Associate Editor for IEEE Communications Letters and IEEE Transactions on Molecular, Biological, and Multi-Scale Communications.
+Adam is an Associate Editor for IEEE Transactions on Molecular, Biological, and Multi-Scale Communications and was previously an Associate Editor for IEEE Communications Letters (2017-2021).
 He has received several awards from the Natural Sciences and Engineering Council of Canada, including a Postdoctoral Fellowship.
 He also received a Best Paper Award at the 2016 IEEE International Conference on Communications (one of the flagship conferences of the IEEE Communications Society).